Gluten-Free Cheesecake

 • Turn the oven off and crack the oven door open a bit.
 Let the gluten-free cheesecake sit in the oven while it cools down (for about an hour).

 • After 15 minutes, run a knife gently around the inside of the pan to loosen the gluten-free cheesecake from the pan.
-Do not remove the it from the pan yet.
+Do not remove it from the pan yet.

 • After cooling in the oven for an hour, remove the gluten-free cheesecake from the oven and let it cool to room temperature before moving it to the refrigerator.
 This takes about an additional 30 minutes after the gluten-free cheesecake is removed from the cooled oven.